baato/navigation-sdk/README.md

 #### If your targetVersion includes Android 9 and above,

-1. Add the following permission to the Manifest file in your Android project
+ Add the following permission to the Manifest file in your Android project
 ```
 <uses-permission android:name="android.permission.FOREGROUND_SERVICE" />
 ```

+### Implementation

+#### Request a route
+You can create a route using BaatoNavigationRoute.
+Follow the implementation details from [Baato-Java Client](https://github.com/baato/java-client).

 ## Built With